junxit/us-congress-bills-110/metadata.md

 - 2007-01-11 — Introduced in Senate
 - 2007-01-11 — Read twice and referred to the Committee on Energy and Natural Resources.
+- 2007-01-31 — Committee on Energy and Natural Resources.
+Ordered to be reported without amendment favorably.
+- 2007-02-15 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman without amendment.
+With written report No. 110-15.
+- 2007-02-15 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman without amendment.
+With written report No. 110-15.
+- 2007-02-15 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 40.